 The Martin Luther King Jr. Memorial Scholarship Program encourages Black, Indigenous, and People of Color (BIPOC) students to become educators, school nurses, school counselors or school therapists and to promote professional growth for teachers and ESP members of color.

 Award Amount: up to $6,000

-CTA recognizes the shortage of ethnic minority educators in California.
-The goal of the Fund is to encourage ethnic minority students to become educators, school nurses, school counselors or school therapists and to promote professional growth for ethnic minority teachers and ESP members of color.
+CTA recognizes the shortage of Black, Indigenous, People of Color (BIPOC) educators in California.
+The goal of the Fund is to encourage BIPOC students to become educators, school nurses, school counselors or school therapists and to promote professional growth for BIPOC teachers and ESP members of color.

 Total BIPOC students – 77.9% (2021-2022) California Dept. of Education

 Total BIPOC teachers – 34.1% (2018-2019) Due to COVID-19 there is no data for 2019-2020, 2020-2021 and 2021-2022 from California Dept. of Education.

 This scholarship is supported by voluntary contributions from the CTA membership and the CTA Foundation for Teaching and Learning.
 Scholarships vary each year depending on the amount of contributions and on the financial need of individual applicants.
 Past recipients have received up to $6,000.
 Priority consideration will be given to those who have not previously received a Martin Luther King Jr. Memorial Scholarship.